cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-16-git-add-explained.md

 Sometimes you need empty folders to **define a specific folder structure**.
 The folders can then be populated with files later.

-Currently Git does not support staging empty folders.
+Currently, Git does not support staging empty folders.
 Git only cares about files and not about folders without any content to track.

 One way to solve this problem is by creating a file whose sole purpose is to enable Git to track the "empty" folder.
 You can call this empty file however you want but a convention is to name it `.keep` or better `.gitkeep`.

 Alternatively, create a `README.md` or file if you want to add some extra explanation about the purpose of the folder.

-This works with any file of course, for example you can simply put a copy of your `LICENSE.md` file in every folder.
+This works with any file, of course, for example, you can simply put a copy of your `LICENSE.md` file in every folder.

 If you're certain that the folder will never contain any files, you can also create a `.gitignore` file (using the command `touch .gitignore`) that ignores everything except itself: